 We seek to ensure global access to our contraceptive products by obtaining and maintaining up-to-date product registrations around the world.
 In addition to existing and in-process registrations, numerous registrations are planned for products in countries of various income levels.

 Note: For World Bank country classifications, please click here.

-In order to facilitate institutional purchases of family planning products and provide quality assurance, Merck has sought WHO prequalification for EXLUTON (lynestrenol), IMPLANON (etonogestrel implant) and MARVELON (desogestrel-ethinyl estradiol).
+In order to facilitate institutional purchases of family planning products and provide quality assurance, Merck has secured WHO prequalification for EXLUTON® (lynestrenol), IMPLANON® (etonogestrel implant), IMPLANON NXT® (etonogestrel implant) and MARVELON® (desogestrel-ethinyl estradiol).

-The success of reproductive health programs in the developing world relies upon the close cooperation and coordination of many partners, including pharmaceutical companies, like Merck, that discover, develop and manufacture contraceptive products; national governments that seek to support family planning by increasing the use of contraception; international, bilateral and multilateral donors that finance the purchase of reproductive health commodities and invest in service delivery management and implementation; nongovernmental organizations that support implementation of such programs; and healthcare professionals and health extension workers who counsel and provide care for women around the world.
+The success of reproductive health programs in the developing world relies upon the close cooperation and coordination of many partners.
+They include pharmaceutical companies like Merck that discover, develop and manufacture contraceptive products; national governments that seek to support family planning by increasing the use of contraception; international, bilateral and multilateral donors that finance the purchase of reproductive health commodities and invest in service delivery management and implementation; nongovernmental organizations that support implementation of such programs; and healthcare professionals and health extension workers who counsel and provide care for women around the world.

 As one of many partners, Merck takes the following steps to support family planning programs and to help increase awareness and access to a broad choice of contraceptive products.

 Requests for Quotation